atsunoda/www.akaki.io/2023/decision_procedure_for_originating_numbers_in_sms_over_ims.md

 ### Decision Process at SMSC

 The SMSC temporarily stores the submitted short message in its database and constructs the delivered message based on this data.
 Figure 24 shows the message temporarily stored in the SMSC database upon receiving SMS-SUBMIT from UE1.
 It can be seen that UE1’s phone number `818001234567`, the originator, is stored in the `caller` column and UE2’s phone number `819001234567`, the destination, is stored in the `callee`.
-The SMSC loads the value in the `caller` column into the TP-OA field in the SMS-DERIVER.
+The SMSC loads the value in the `caller` column into the TP-OA field in the SMS-DELIVER.

 <p align="center"><img src="/assets/2023/decision_procedure_for_originating_numbers_in_sms_over_ims/28_figure24.webp" width="600" height="122" decoding="async" alt=""></p>
 <p class="modest" align="center">Figure 24: Short message stored in the SMSC database.</p>